Global Campaign Chair

 Sharon Stone visits HIV-infected children on World AIDS Day 1999

-In 1998, as the end of her term neared, Ms. Stone renewed her support of amfAR’s vital, innovative research programs by vowing to continue as campaign chairman until a safe and effective AIDS vaccine is developed.
+In 1998, as the end of her term neared, Ms. Stone renewed her support of amfAR’s vital, innovative research programs by vowing to continue as Global Campaign Chair until a safe and effective AIDS vaccine is developed.

 Known internationally for a variety of high-impact film roles, Ms. Stone began her career as a model in New York and quickly moved to starring roles in movies, winning a Golden Globe for “Best Actress” in 1996 and an Academy Award nomination for her role in Martin Scorsese’s Casino.
 Ms. Stone’s extraordinary commitment to the fight against AIDS and to amfAR’s cutting-edge work was spurred by the death of her friend and acting coach Roy London.
 “I feel lucky that his life touched mine.
 I especially miss Roy; his memory is an enduring reminder that heartache can be transformed into action, which in turn brings hope and, ultimately, life.”